measurement-kit/measurement-kit/include/measurement_kit/README.md

 - [C++14 API](cxx14.hpp) (also suitable to be used via ObjectiveC).

-We encourage you to avoid using it when a more user-friendly API is available.
+We encourage you to select the most programmer-friendly API available.

 ## Introduction and synopsis